DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-02-first-transition-mvp.md

 In this MVP version we’ve descoped:

-* adding courses (use a Google form instead)
+- adding courses (use a Google form instead)
-* editing courses (request through support)
+- editing courses (request through support)
-* adding training locations (use a Google form instead)
+- adding training locations (use a Google form instead)
-* editing training locations (request through support)
+- editing training locations (request through support)
-* UCAS Apply settings
+- UCAS Apply settings
-* withdrawing and deleting (request through support)
+- withdrawing and deleting (request through support)
-* migrating publish statuses and dropping the UCAS status column
+- migrating publish statuses and dropping the UCAS status column

 The course tabs shown below are also illustrative and may not be ready.

+*[UCAS]: Universities and Colleges Admissions Service